Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [II.3] „Plácnu taky ženskou, Švejku, mně je to jedno, to ještě neznáš starýho Vodičku.
 Jednou v Záběhlicích na ,Růžovým ostrově’ nechtěla se mnou jít jedna taková maškara tančit, že prej mám voteklou hubu.

-Kočevje is indirectly mentioned through the term Kočevje-basket.
-This is when a Bosnian entered c.k. policejní ředitelství and was afraid to loose his basket.
+is indirectly mentioned through the term Kočevje-basket.
+This is when a Bosnian entered c.k. policejní ředitelství and was afraid to lose his basket.

 Background

-The area around Kočevje was for 600 years a German-speaking enclave, known as Gottschee.
-The language Gottscheerisch is classed as Oberbairisch (Upper Bavarian) but over the centuries in isolation it grew more and more distinct from its origin.
+The area around Kočevje was, for 600 years, a German-speaking enclave, known as Gottschee.
+The language Gottscheerisch is classified as Oberbairisch (Upper Bavarian) but over the centuries in isolation it grew more and more distinct from its origin.

-It seems that the term Kočevje basket is particular to the Czech language and to my knowledge no similar term exist in German.
+It seems that the term Kočevje basket is particular to the Czech language and, to my knowledge, no similar term exists in German.
 In Grete Reiner's translation of the novel, a footnote is added to explain the meaning of Gottscheerkorb.
 The generic term in German is Hausiererkorb (pedlar's basket).
 None of the three English translations convey the geographical origin of the term, and Paul Selver's translation has no reference to the basket at all.

 Demography